Bed Bugs, Cimex lectularius

 Pesticide options: Leave it to the professionals.
 Some sprays simply repel bed bugs, spreading them around.
 Make sure pesticides are labeled specifically for bed bugs.
 Always read and follow the instructions on the label.

-Bed Bug Fact Sheet, 64k pdf file, at Cornell's Insect Diagnostic Laboratory
+Bed Bug Fact Sheet at Cornell's Insect Diagnostic Laboratory